-Students interested in doing a reading course or "directed study" should obtain a Directed Studies form from the Office of the Registrar, (1) design and write a course description, (2) indicate the professor with whom the work is to be done, (3) obtain the professor's permission, and (4) submit the completed Directed Studies form to the associate dean for academic programs, or the dean of Union Presbyterian Seminary, Charlotte Campus (for Charlotte students), for approval.
+Students interested in doing a directed study should obtain a Directed Study Approval Form from the Office of the Registrar, (1) design and write a course description, (2) indicate the professor with whom the work is to be done, (3) obtain appropriate signatures, and (4) submit the completed form to the associate dean for academic programs, or the dean of Union Presbyterian Seminary, Charlotte Campus (for Charlotte students), for approval.
 Regularly enrolled students who qualify for directed studies may take no more than three directed studies in an academic year and no more than one directed study in a term.
 Students in the Extended Campus Program may take no more than one directed study every academic year.
-Limited enrollment students may not take directed studies.
+Non-degree students may not take directed studies.
 Courses otherwise offered in the Union Presbyterian Seminary curriculum may not ordinarily be taken as directed studies.

 Students approved for directed studies with adjunct faculty or with qualified individuals who are not members of the Union Presbyterian Seminary faculty will be charged a \$300 fee.
-In each such case, the student should submit a curriculum vitae of the proposed instructor along with the Directed Study form.
+In each such case, the student should submit curriculum vitae of the proposed instructor along with the Directed Study Approval form.
 Ordinarily, directed studies supervised by persons who are not members of the Union Presbyterian Seminary faculty are approved only when a Union Presbyterian Seminary faculty member is unavailable.
 Directed Studies not taught by Union Presbyterian faculty require the prior approval of the Chair of the academic department in which the subject of the directed study is lodged.